 Venture Global, Inc. (VG) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

+BENSALEM, Pa., April 10, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Venture Global, Inc. ("Venture" or the "Company") (NYSE: VG ).

-IF YOU SUFFERED A LOSS ON YOUR VENTURE INVESTMENTS, CLICK HERE BEFORE APRIL 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VENTURE GLOBAL, INC. (VG), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?